SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Method

-Although LoRA is efficient and does not directly modify the weight of the base model, it still influences the output and therefore impacts the generalization of the LLMs.
-Since LoRA adapters are independent modules of the base model, a direct solution for recovering the generalization is to discard the LoRA adapters from the base model when not needed.
+Although LoRA is efficient and does not directly modify the weight of the base model, it still influences the output and therefore impacts the generalization of the LLM.
+Since LoRA adapters are additional modules to the base model, an intuitive solution for recovering the generalization is to discard the LoRA adapters from the fine-tuned model when not needed.
 We formulate this alternative implementation of LoRA adapters as in Eq.~\ref{eq:LoRA_discard}:

-in which $\hat{R}:\mathbb{R}^{C}\rightarrow \{0,1\}$ is an expert (e.g., human) routing operation that determines if the LoRA adapter should be discarded.
+in which $\hat{R}\in \{0,1\}$ is an expert (e.g., human) routing operation that determines if the LoRA adapter should be discarded.
 Since it is not feasible to let users decide whether to utilize the LoRA adapter for each individual instruction, we propose a dynamic approach as illustrated in the following.